 You thanked him with a smile, and Clark’s ears turned pink.
 He coughed, trying to hide it.

 Later, he carried a basket heavier than yours, insisting without words that you let him.
 “Oh, this?
-It’s nothing,” he said, though the weight made his arm strain.
+It’s nothing,” he said, trying to impress you.
 He flashed you a sheepish grin.
 “I’m stronger than I look.
 At least… I hope so.”